Whaling in Russia: Aboriginal whaling

-During the Soviet era, especially after World War II, Chukotka natives were provided with modern equipment to process the whales, including a modern catcher ship, Zevezdny, which boosted the catch from no more than 30 to around 130 to 200 whales per year, which remained the norm for the rest of the Soviet era.
-Not every whale taken was destined for subsistence, however.
+During the Soviet era, especially after World War II, Chukotka natives were provided with modern equipment to process the whales, including a modern catcher ship.
+Zevezdny, which boosted the catch from no more than 30 to around 130 to 200 whales per year, remained the norm for the rest of the Soviet era.

+Not every whale taken was used for subsistence.
 Captain Paul Watson of Sea Shepherd Conservation Society launched an expedition into Loren in Chukotka in 1981 and found that many of the whales killed in the "subsistence hunt" were actually used for mink food and were being processed by non-aboriginal Russians.
 The number killed for this purpose is unknown, but it may have amounted to most or perhaps all of the catch during peak years.

 Today, indigenous whalers of the Chukotka Peninsula take an average of 120 gray whales per year, slightly less than in the Soviet era, with modern weapons and wooden boats.
 A few bowheads are also taken incidentally.
 The catch level is estimated to pose minimal threat to the survival of both the gray and bowhead whale populations.
 Since 2022, there has been a complete ban on industrial and coastal whale fishing throughout the Russian Federation.

 Open-boat whaling

-In 1850 the Russo-Finnish Whaling Company was established.
+In 1850, the Russo-Finnish Whaling Company was established.
 It fitted out five whaleships (the Suomi, Turku, Ayan, Grafer Berg, and Amur).
-They were sent to the North Pacific, where they mainly operated in the Sea of Okhotsk, but they also caught whales in the Sea of Japan and Gulf of Alaska.
+They were sent to the North Pacific, where they mainly operated in the Sea of Okhotsk, with some operations in the Sea of Japan and Gulf of Alaska.
 The company did well its first two years, but one of its ships was destroyed during the Crimean War.
 It ceased operations in 1863.
-A second company, based in Helsingfors, sent out the brig Storfursten Constantin (1857–1861), which also cruised in the Sea of Okhotsk as well as off Baja California.
+A second company, based in Helsingfors, sent out the brig Storfursten Constantin (1857–1861), which also cruised in the Sea of Okhotsk and off Baja California.

-In the 1860s two whaling stations were built in Tugur Bay in the western Sea of Okhotsk.
+In the 1860s, two whaling stations were built in Tugur Bay in the western Sea of Okhotsk.
 The first was built by the Russian-American Company in 1862 in Mamga Bay.
 With two schooners, it caught whales from 1863 to 1865.
 It sold its station to Otto Wilhelm Lindholm, who had built another station at Tugur in the southern part of Tugur Bay in 1863.
 He soon abandoned the latter station, using the one at Mamga until the mid-1870s.